ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 ### You need to install TightVNC viewer
 {: #install-tightVNC-viewer}

 If you still can't access KVM, you need to install TightVNC viewer.
-For more information about installing TightVNC viewer, see [How to connect to KVM console of {{site.data.keyword.BluVirtServers}}](/docs/virtual-servers?topic=virtual-servers-access-kvm-console&mhsrc=ibmsearch_a&mhq=+How+to+connect+to+KVM+console+).
+For more information about installing TightVNC viewer, see [How to connect to {{site.data.keyword.BluVirtServers}} KVM console](/docs/virtual-servers?topic=virtual-servers-access-kvm-console).

 If you still can't access KVM, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).